TechnologyBrewery/habushu/README.md

 This configuration applies only to Poetry projects.
 If true, Habushu will delegate to `pyenv` for managing and (if needed) installing the specified version of Python.
 If false, Habushu will look for the desired version of Python on the `PATH`.
 If Python is not found or if the version does not match the configured `pythonVersion`, the build will fail.

 Default: `true`

+#### defaultPythonStrategy ####

+When `pythonVersion` is not explicitly specified, this strategy helps decide where to get the default version.
+If set to `PYTHONVERSION`, then Habushu will use the existing project's Python version.
+If set to `POM`, then Habushu will use the default value for `pythonVerion`

+Default: `PYTHONVERSION`

 #### behaveOptions ####